UMAprotocol/protocol/packages/core/contracts/cross-chain-oracle/README.md

 yarn hardhat setup-l2-xchain --network [arbitrum/boba/optimism/base]
 ```

 7. At this point, the cross chain contract suite setup is complete.
-We will now deploy the `OptimisticOracle,OptimisticOracleV2,OptimisticOracleV3` and required contracts to the L2.
+We will now deploy the `OptimisticOracle,OptimisticOracleV2` and required contracts to the L2, the `OptimisticOracleV3` contract is deployed in a later step.

 ```sh
 yarn hardhat deploy --network [arbitrum/boba/optimism/base] --tags OptimisticOracle,OptimisticOracleV2,OptimisticOracleV3,IdentifierWhitelist,AddressWhitelist,Store